toptal/chewy/README.md

 #### `chewy:sync`

-Provides a way to synchronize outdated indexes with the source quickly and without doing a full reset.
+Provides a way to synchronize outdated indexes with the source quickly and without doing a full reset (the field `updated_at` is required).

 Arguments are similar to the ones taken by `chewy:update` task.
 It is possible to specify a particular type or a whole index.